Cynthia-Gaspar/Cynthia-Gaspar/README.md

 ## 📬 Let's Connect!

-I'm always down to connect — whether it's about data, opportunities, or just to say hi! 😊
+I'm always down to connect, whether it's about data, opportunities, or just to say hi! 😊